 list.has(exp)—verifies at least one item of the list satisfies the Boolean exp.
 This is the same as list.count(exp) > 0.

-list.unique(exp)—constrains the elements satisfying the Boolean exp so they are unique within the list, e.g., keep my_list.unique(it.is a(RED packet)) ensures there are no duplicate RED packets in my_list.
+list.all_different(exp[,cond_exp])— returns TRUE if, and only if, evaluation of the expression returns a unique value for each of the list elements, meaning no two items (or expressions) in the list have the same value.
+If a cond_exp parameter is present, the constraint is applied only to the items with a TRUE cond_exp. , e.g., keep my_list.all_different(it, index>5) ensures there are no duplicate items in indices above 5.

 list.sum(exp)—constrains the sum of the list elements satisfying exp containing a Boolean type.
 The attribute applies only to lists of numeric type, e.g., keep my_list.sum(it) == 100 for the elements of my_list in the range [0..20] is 100.

+list.and_all(exp) — return the logical AND of all Boolean expressions

+list.and_all(it>5) - return TRUE if all the list items are greater than 5.

+list.or_all(exp)—verifies at least one item of the list satisfies the Boolean exp.
+This is the same as list.has(exp)

+list.max_value(exp) — constraints the maximum exp in a list

+list.max_value(it) == 100 constrains the maximal list item to be 100.

+list.min_value(exp) — constraints the minimum exp in a list

+list.min_value(it) == 100 constrains the minimal list item to be 100.

 Constraining all list items: keep for each